Greetings to friends of Grace Missions, Grace Medical Mozambique, Charles and Julie Woodrow.

 Church Ladies’ Meetings

 Our church leaders have long intended to hold regular monthly meetings for the men of the congregation as well as separate monthly meetings for the women, for fellowship, encouragement, and teaching.
 The women’s meetings began in August, and we hope to start men’s meetings soon.
-For the women’s meetings, Hannah Malone has prepared a series of lessons entitled “Our Good Works: The Vital Role of Women in the Church.”
+For the women’s meetings, a ministry assistant has prepared a series of lessons entitled “Our Good Works: The Vital Role of Women in the Church.”
 The springboard for this study was the observation of a general assumption among the ladies in our congregation that since they cannot preach, there isn’t much they can do to serve in the church.
 Those who have studied this subject biblically—or tried to cultivate a robust church life without the assistance of sisters in Christ!—will probably agree with us that there are plenty of tasks that Christian women can and should do.
 Please pray for us as we seek to inspire the ladies of our fellowship with Scriptural teaching regarding their important role in the body.

 On August 28, Dr. Charles flew to Mozambique’s capital of Maputo, where our motorist/mechanic Marques had succeeded in repairing our broken-down truck using parts shipped from England.
 He and Marques then took the truck to South Africa to drop off a transformer for repair and pick up the load of mission supplies that Dr. Charles purchased earlier this year.
 Thanks to God, the trip went very smoothly, and Dr. Charles and Marques, with the truck and all its contents, are now safely back in Nampula.